-12.4.1 If the Director, OAIS, issues an Investigation Dossier, he or she will transmit it to the Legal Adviser and will provide a copy to the Executive Director.
+12.4.1 If the Director, OAIS, issues an Investigation Dossier, he or she will transmit it to the Legal Adviser and may copy the Executive Director.

 12.5 Case closure:

 12.5.1 If, in the view of the Director, OAIS, the information obtained during Investigation (i) does not give rise to a reasonable conclusion that Misconduct occurred or (ii) would not otherwise merit the continuation of an ongoing Investigation, the Director, OAIS, may close the case, recording the reasons in writing, and inform the complainant accordingly.